sailscastshq/docs.sailscasts.com/docs/klean-ui/components/checkbox.md

 have zero, one, or many selected values.

 Use a Switch for an immediate on/off setting whose new state takes effect as soon as it changes.
-Use Radio Group when exactly one of a small visible set may be chosen.
+Use [Radio](/klean-ui/components/radio) when exactly one of a small visible set may be chosen.
 Use [Select](/klean-ui/components/select) when one choice comes from a longer fixed list.
 Use [Button](/klean-ui/components/button) for an action rather than persistent form state.